rmvanhees/pynadc/README.md

 available standard reading tools that are provided in all major programming languages.

 Access to GOSAT and Sciamachy (local) archives
 ----------------------------------------------

 Databases of files in your archives, can be very handy when you want to query on presence, completeness, date of archiving, double entries, etc. Specially, when you are collecting data during a satellite mission.
-The package pyNADC contains software to create SQLite databases of archives with GOSAT FTS level 1, GOSAT CAI level 2 and Sciamachy level 0, 1b and 2 (PDS/ESA format).
+The package pynadc contains software to create SQLite databases of archives with GOSAT FTS level 1, GOSAT CAI level 2 and Sciamachy level 0, 1b and 2 (PDS/ESA format).
 And tools to query these databases.